Home

 The course blends permaculture principles with a holistic knowledge of nature where theory is put into practice.
 You gain the knowledge and skills needed to design and implement sustainable living systems in balance with natural ecosystems.
 Each class day is a blend of instruction and experiential learning with projects on the farm and in the forest.

-The Permaculture Summer Semester at a Glance:
+The Permaculture Design Course at a Glance:

 To Register: Visit our Course Registration Page.